jabberzac/dungarmatic-discord/README.md

       print history[1]                                  #print the message that came before this one (up to 30 messages) print message.content                             #print the whole message, split on space or whatever to get params print message.author.name                         #print the author's name
-      message.channel.send("you said a thing!")         #send a reply to the originating channel message.author.send("hello fren")                 #send a dm to the author
+      yield from message.channel.send("you said a thing!")         #send a reply to the originating channel yield from message.author.send("hello fren")                 #send a dm to the author
 ```

 ## Persistent plugins